Municipalities of Estonia

 There is no other status distinction between them.

 Municipalities may contain one or several settlements.
 All but 5 urban municipalities (Haapsalu, Narva-Jõesuu, Paide, Pärnu and Tartu) plus 1 rural municipality (Ruhnu) contain only one settlement.
 As of 2017, there are no longer any "borough-parishes", i.e. rural municipalities with only one borough-type settlement.
 Ruhnu Parish contains only one village and is therefore a "village-parish".

 Some municipalities are divided into districts.
 The 8 urban districts (linnaosad, singular linnaosa) of Tallinn have limited self-government, while other urban districts are formed for administrative purposes.
 Some rural districts (osavallad) have limited self-government, while other types of rural districts do not.

 Municipalities range in population from Tallinn with 427,500 inhabitants to Ruhnu with 68.
 Previously, as over two-thirds of the municipalities had a population of under 3,000, many of them found it advantageous to co-operate in providing services and carrying out administrative functions.

-After the administrative reform was completed in October 2017, there are total of 79 municipalities, 15 of which are urban and 64 rural.
-51 of the present municipalities were the result of mergers, 28 remain unchanged.
+After the administrative reform was completed in October 2017 and a single merger in 2025, there are total of 78 municipalities, 15 of which are urban and 63 rural.
+50 of the present municipalities were the result of mergers, 28 remain unchanged.
 After the reform small municipalities with under 5,000 inhabitants have been reduced from a number of 169 to 15.
 The number of councillors was reduced from 2,026 to 1,019.
 In 2022, 36 municipalities (45.56%) had falling population numbers.
-The municipalities are: